‘General Hospital’ Spoilers: Villain Anna Used Valentin

 It seems that Anna’s record must have been cleaned up pretty thoroughly – she even admitted to Andre that her past had been scrubbed.
 But now this old dirty laundry of Anna’s has bubbled up again on General Hospital, will it come back to haunt her?
 Consider who knows about Anna betraying the WSB – and the fact that she’s working at the agency again.

-Cesar Faison (Anders Hove) was the one that sent the file to Liesl Obrecht (Kathleen Gati) but it’s doubtful that Faison would turn Anna in since he’s on the run and still harbors a crush on her.
+Cesar Faison (Anders Hove) was the one that sent the file to Liesl Obrecht (Kathleen Gati), but it’s doubtful that Faison would turn Anna in since he’s on the run and still harbors a crush on her.
 But Dr. O is another case.
 General Hospital spoilers hint Liesl might spread some of the ugly truth about Anna – especially if she thinks Anna might go after Faison or her daughter Britt.

 He possibly held her inside for so long the thought of him missing his chance knocked the wind out of him #GH #Vanna pic.twitter.com/s5JAdzhBIM